 Ambition is often misunderstood.

-In the world of work, the notion of personal ambition seems to be either stifled or glorified.
+In the world of work — the notion of personal ambition seems to be either maligned, stifled or glorified.
 There is no in-between.
-No shades of gray — where we can meld our duties with the need to manifest our ambitions with our work.
+No shades of gray, where we can meld our duties with the need to manifest our ambitions within our work.

-In fact, personal ambition is offered a very narrow lane.
+In fact, I’ve observed that personal ambition is offered a very narrow lane.
 Only accepted for the likes of tech founders or CEOs.
 For the rest of us, the connotation is murky.
+Often negative and rarely supported.

 I’m convinced it is ambition grumbling to do more.